SH7P42 - Public Health Dissertation (2018/19)

 4. Demonstrate independent judgement to review population health and evidence informed by ethical codes of practice, social inclusion and human rights

-6. Interpret evidence systematically in order to make sound judgements and communicate conclusions effectively.
+5. Interpret evidence systematically to make sound judgements

-Browne, N and Keeley, S (2006) Asking the Right Questions: A Guide to Critical Thinking.
-London: Prentice-Hall, 8th edition.
+Browne, N and Keeley, S (2015) Asking the Right Questions: A Guide to Critical Thinking.
+(11th edition) London: Prentice-Hall,

 Hart, Chris (2005) Doing Your Masters Dissertation: Realizing Your Potential as a Social Scientist.
 London: Sage.